The Story (continued)

 All right, now here's your story.
 The jailbreak of your dreams.
 It seems that expert Dr. Egelhoffer, the profound thinker from New York, was giving Williams a final sanity test in the Sheriff's office - you know, sticking a lot of pins in him so that he could get his reflexes.
 Well, he decided to re-enact the crime exactly as it had taken place, in order to study Williams' powers of co-ordination...Of course, he had to have a gun to re-enact the crime with.
 And who do you suppose supplied it?
 Peter B. Hartwell, "B" for brains...Well, the Sheriff gave his gun to the Professor and the Professor gave it to Earl, and Earl shot the Professor right in the classified ads...No 'ads.'
 Ain't it perfect?
 If the Sheriff had unrolled a red carpet and loaned Williams an umbrella, it couldn't have been more ideal...Egelhoffer wasn't badly hurt.
 They took him to the County Hospital...

 Walter promises the money in fifteen minutes - enough time to mastermind another distraction for Bruce who has been tirelessly waiting in a taxi in front of the Criminal Courts Building for Hildy (after she rescued him from jail), enroute to the Albany-bound train.
-He sends another decoy named 'Benji' (Evangeline), a blonde girlfriend of Louie's, and in one of the film's most famous in-jokes, he identifies what Bruce looks like:
+He sends another decoy named 'Vangie' (Evangeline) (Marion Martin), Louis' blonde girlfriend-moll, and in one of the film's most famous in-jokes, he identifies what Bruce looks like to frame him:

 Walter: ...he looks like, uh, that fellow in the movies, you know, uh, Ralph Bellamy.